30 Types of Beetles in Wisconsin

 It has a black body, and its head and thorax have white stripes.
 Its antennae are also white with black tips.

-The adult weevils are active from May to September.
-These types of beetles in Wisconsin lay eggs in the soil, hatching them into larvae that feed on roots and other plant matter.
+Adult weevils are active from May to September.
+These beetles in Wisconsin lay eggs in the soil, hatching into larvae that feed on roots and other plant matter.

 Adult weevils can feed on living plants, including corn, soybeans, and grasses.